 Many development partners observed that the DCAFS is very critical for donor coordination and information sharing.
-This has promoted very good working relationships among donors, "churning out a common goal for the sector but yet very difficult to agree on the best ways to achieve it"31.
-While the DCAFS provides ready access to a wealth pool of information through sharing, "it is never meaningfully used to promote the attainment of common goals in a coordinated fashion in the sector"32.
-Nevertheless, the DCAFS is very critical to the cause of enhanced coordination because "it at least gives development partners a sense of what is happening in the sector which was not the case prior to the adoption of the CAADP process"33.
-Although there are still disagreements among donors, the enhanced coordination and information sharing through DCAFS has "led to key donor programmes aligning to the sector's priorities as stipulated in the ASWAp"34
+This has promoted very good working relationships among donors, 'churning out a common goal for the sector but yet very difficult to agree on the best ways to achieve it'.31 While the DCAFS provides ready access to a wealth pool of information through sharing, 'it is never meaningfully used to promote the attainment of common goals in a coordinated fashion in the sector.'32 Nevertheless, the DCAFS is very critical to the cause of enhanced coordination because 'it at least gives development partners a sense of what is happening in the sector which was not the case prior to the adoption of the CAADP process'.33 Although there are still disagreements among donors, the enhanced coordination and information sharing through DCAFS has 'led to key donor programmes aligning to the sector's priorities as stipulated in the ASWAp'.34

 The CAADP process has thus provided a platform for stakeholders to understand what is happening in the sector and its key priorities as well as the activities of different stakeholders.
-It has so to speak provided a wide array of stakeholders with a framework for continuous dialogue and engagement in the sector.
-As a result "donors do not come up with their own interests but are responding to the investment priorities outlined in the ASWAp"35.
-Furthermore, it was argued that ASWAp has promoted the division of labour among development partners through their regular interaction under the auspices of DCAFS which has minimized the unnecessary overlaps.
-While a fully coordinated sector is still very much work in progress, the CAADP process has given it a fresh impetus especially since "it is difficult to see how government would have managed to bring them together had it not signed up to CAADP"36.
+It has, so to speak, provided a wide array of stakeholders with a framework for continuous dialogue and engagement in the sector.
+As a result, 'donors do not come up with their own interests but are responding to the investment priorities outlined in the ASWAp.'35 Furthermore, it was argued that ASWAp has promoted the division of labour among development partners through their regular interaction under the auspices of DCAFS which has minimised the unnecessary overlaps.
+While a fully coordinated sector is still very much a work in progress, the CAADP process has given it a fresh impetus especially since 'it is difficult to see how government would have managed to bring them together had it not signed up to CAADP.'36

-5.2.4 Funding for Agricultural Policy Making and Investment
+5.2.4 Funding for agricultural policymaking and investment

-The CAADP process has raised prospects for funding for agricultural policy making and investment although much of it is yet to come on stream.
+The CAADP process has raised prospects of funding for agricultural policymaking and investment, although much of it is yet to come on stream.
 At the time of the fieldwork, donors were engaged in long winding discussions about how to fund the sector.
 A new stream of funding that could be verified at that time was directed toward food security and risk management and capacity building.
-A consortium of World Bank, Norway and FICA had committed to funding food security and risk management and capacity building to the tune of US\$53 million and US\$ 30 million respectively.
+A consortium of the World Bank, Norway and FICA had committed to funding food security and risk management and capacity building to the tune of US\$53m and US\$30m respectively.
 Such funding would be welcome given that the country was experiencing unprecedented fiscal crisis at that time.

-The debates about funding modalities to the sector among donors have somewhat contributed to dampening prospects for alignment and harmonization for enhanced coordination for the sector which is at the heart of the CAADP process.
+The debates about funding modalities to the sector among donors have somewhat contributed to dampening prospects for alignment and harmonisation for enhanced coordination in the sector, which is at the heart of the CAADP process.
 The debate revolves around pooled versus direct funding to the sector.
-The debate has arisen because "most donors do not trust the integrity of national systems to guarantee transparency and accountability in the utilization of the funds"37.
-Some donors, for example, USAID and JICA are simply ideologically opposed to the idea of pool funding.
-They justify direct funding to the sector "as long as the targeted interventions are aligned to ASWAp, and in a sense the concept of alignment is susceptible to manipulation to serve specific interests"38.
+The debate has arisen because 'most donors do not trust the integrity of national systems to guarantee transparency and accountability in the utilisation of the funds'.37 Some donors, for example USAID and the Japanese International Cooperation Agency (JICA), are simply ideologically opposed to the idea of pool funding.
+They justify direct funding to the sector as long as the targeted interventions are aligned to ASWAp, and in a sense the concept of alignment is susceptible to manipulation to serve specific interests.'38